GrammaticalFramework/gf-core/download/index-3.12.md

 1. Download a binary release and extract it somewhere on your system.
 2. Set the environment variable `GF_LIB_PATH` to point to wherever you extracted the RGL.

+For more information, see [Using GF on Windows](https://www.grammaticalframework.org/~inari/gf-windows.html) (latest updated for Windows 10).

 ## Installing the RGL from source